-- a.
-The dean of the faculty forwards a job description with listed qualifications for the position to the prioress and the director of Human Resources for the Sisters of the Order of Saint Benedict. - b.
+- 1. The dean of the faculty forwards a job description with listed qualifications for the position to the prioress and the director of Human Resources for the Sisters of the Order of Saint Benedict. - 2.
 The director of Human Resources for the Sisters of the Order of Saint Benedict will inform sisters of faculty positions open in the College of Saint Benedict and Saint John's University.
 A sister who expresses interest in one of these positions sends her curriculum vitae, transcripts of graduate work, teaching evaluations and letters of recommendation to the director of Human Resources.
-The director of Human Resources, after consultation with the prioress, forwards these materials to the provost and provides copies to the prioress and the president. - c.
+The director of Human Resources, after consultation with the prioress, forwards these materials to the provost and provides copies to the prioress and the president. - 3.
 The dean of the faculty will discuss the qualifications of the nominated sister with the department chair or program director [in the case of the School of Theology, the dean of the School of Theology] and academic dean.
 The department chair or program director makes a written recommendation to the provost regarding the qualifications of the sister.
 The provost makes a determination about the qualifications of the sister and notifies the prioress and president, along with the director of Human Resources for the Sisters of the Order of Saint Benedict, of this decision.
-The provost then notifies the department chair or program director and the appropriate dean of the determination regarding the sister's qualifications. - d.
+The provost then notifies the department chair or program director and the appropriate dean of the determination regarding the sister's qualifications. - 4.
 If the sister is found to be qualified for the position and the president approves her appointment to the college, no search will be conducted for the position.
-Instead, a letter of appointment is prepared and sent by the president to the sister with copies to the prioress, the provost and the director of Human Resources for the Sisters of the Order of e.
+Instead, a letter of appointment is prepared and sent by the president to the sister with copies to the prioress, the provost and the director of Human Resources for the Sisters of the Order of Saint Benedict.
+At the time of the initial appointment of the sister to the faculty, her rank will be determined following the procedures of the Faculty Handbook. - 5.
 If the sister is found to be not qualified for the position, the provost will meet with the sister to inform her of this determination.
 A letter reflecting this determination will be sent by the provost to the prioress, president, director of Human Resources for the Sisters of the Order of Saint Benedict and the department chair or program director, with a copy to the sister.